 However, our analysis of the 2-point function manifests unusual phenomena.
 We find a factorization phase transition for negative-tension branes, so such BCFT states cannot have large- Δ correlations beyond a particular cross-ratio.
 Furthermore, the ambient OPE appears to be completely consistent, but the BOPE gives rise to an anomalous tower of boundary operators with tension-independent scaling dimensions.
 This appears to be inconsistent with another holographic calculation of the boundary operator spectrum.
 We propose that the problem is related to the corner at z = y = 0 which is not orthogonal for $\theta \neq \pi/2$.
-Resolution of the these issues is left for future work.
+We leave the resolution of this issue and other possible questions about the influence of corners in AdS/BCFT to future work.

-15 Normal ordering subtracts the $\xi^{-\Delta}$ divergence.
+$^{^{16}}$ Normal ordering subtracts the $\xi^{-\Delta}$ divergence.